Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: Theoretical Formulation

 \section{Theoretical Formulation}

-This section introduces the Hooke's Law (linear model) and Ludwick's Law (nonlinear model).
-The relationship between nonlinear model and material properties are discussed.
-Those properties are also utilized to build a least-square model which is able to estimate the fractional power within the Ludwick's Law.
+This section introduces Hooke's Law (linear model) and Ludwick's Law (nonlinear model).
+The relationship between the nonlinear model and material properties is discussed.
+Those properties are also utilized to build a least-square model which is able to estimate the fractional power within Ludwick's Law.